rstring8/enhancement-proposals/README.rst

 3. NEPs marked as **implemented** are finalized enhancements with associated pull requests on Nengo repositories.

-   The PR should update the completion date and point to the merged PRs.
+   Upon completion of the work described in the NEP, the implementer should update the NEP to include the completion date and where the work can be found (e.g., a new repository, one or more merged PRs on Nengo projects).

-Note that the PRs coming out of these proposals go through normal review processes, and as a result could be rejected even if the proposal was accepted.
-In these cases, the proposal will be reverted from **in progress** to **idea**.